AIMM-A Global Center for African Indigenous and Black Diasporic Midwifery Cultural Heritage & Research

 Legacy & Liberation: Jamaa Birth Village

-Celebrate the history and impact of Jamaa Birth Village and its visionary founder, Okunsola M. Amadou -Missouri’s first Black CPM-Traditional Midwife, priestess, and pioneer.
-This exhibit traces Jamaa’s 10-year history and its founders' maternal health journey over 2-decades, including their milestones and ongoing contributions to maternal health, birth justice, and cultural reclamation.
+Celebrate the herstory and impact of Jamaa Birth Village and its visionary founder, Okunsola M. Amadou -Missouri’s first Black Certified Professional Midwife, Midwife Priestess, and pioneer.
+This exhibit traces Jamaa’s 10+ year herstory & legacy, and Okunsola's maternal health journey over 2-decades, including her milestones and ongoing contributions to maternal health, birth justice, and cultural reclamation.

 SPECIAL EXHIBIT